kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

 Prepare to upgrade by reviewing information about the version, dependencies, and deployment environment.

-### Preparation substep 1: Familiarize yourself with information about the version that you want to upgrade to.
+### Familiarize yourself with information about the version that you want to upgrade to.

 1. Make sure you understand the [Changelog entry types]({{% versioned_link_path fromRoot="/reference/changelogchangelog_types/" %}}).
 2. Check the changelogs for the type of Gloo Edge deployment that you have.
 Focus especially on any **Breaking Changes** that might require a different upgrade procedure.
+For Gloo Edge Enterprise, you might also review the open source changelogs because most of the proto definitions are open source.
+For more information, see the following enterprise-only section on understanding the open source dependencies.
    * [Open source changelogs]({{% versioned_link_path fromRoot="/reference/changelog/open_source/" %}})
    * [Enterprise changelogs]({{% versioned_link_path fromRoot="/reference/changelog/enterprise/" %}})
 3. Review the version-specific upgrade docs.